-Or here, at the web site for a rare books exhibit at the University of Virginia: http://www.rarebookschool.org/2005/exhibitions/dickandjane.shtml.
+Or here, at the web site for a past rare books exhibit at the University of Virginia: http://rarebookschool.org/all-programs/exhibitions/dick-and-jane/.

-If you haven’t already, be sure to read Morrison’s “Foreword” to the novel (this should be at the front of your edition, pages ix-xiii), and consider what her reflection on the novel reveals.
-You might notice, especially, that her language there at times echoes the language of Joseph Harris in Rewriting.
+To guide our discussion, we’ll use Morrison’s Foreword to the The Bluest Eye (this should be at the front of your edition, pages ix-xiii).
+There, she describes some of her motivations in writing the novel, and she also explains how she feels she fell short of meeting her ultimate goal.
+You might notice, especially, that Morrison’s language in the Foreword at times resembles the language that Joseph Harris uses in Rewriting.
 She attempts to define her project as a writer and identifies some of the motivating problems she was trying to address.

 With this bit of historical perspective, I’d like us to consider what questions or problems Morrison is wrestling with in The Bluest Eye.
-If “Black is Beautiful,” for instance, then what are the sources and effects of “ugliness” in the novel?
+If “Black is Beautiful,” for instance, then why did Morrison choose to write a novel about ugliness?
+What are the sources and effects of “beauty” and “ugliness” for these characters?

 For the next few weeks of the semester, we’ll be spending some time with The Bluest Eye, a novel by the contemporary author Toni Morrison.
 If you’re familiar with Morrison’s writing at all, you might be more apt to recognize titles like Beloved, Song of Solomon, or Paradise.
 The Bluest Eye, however, is Morrison’s first novel, originally published in 1970.
 It recounts, as the first pages make clear, a devastating event in the life of a young African-American girl and the reaction of those around her.
 The subject matter is challenging, but Morrison’s approach in the novel is well worth our time.